Bangladesh women's national under-19 cricket team

 The Bangladesh women's under-19 cricket team represents Bangladesh in international under-19 women's cricket.
-The team is administrated by the Bangladesh Cricket Board (BCB).
+The team is administered by the Bangladesh Cricket Board (BCB).

-The team played their first official matches at the 2023 ICC Under-19 Women's T20 World Cup, the first ever international women's under-19 cricket competition, in which they reached the Super Six stage.
+The team played their first official matches at the 2023 ICC Under-19 Women's T20 World Cup, the first ever international women's under-19 T20 World Cup, in which they reached the Super Six stage.

 History

 The inaugural Women's Under-19 World Cup was scheduled to take place in January 2021, but was postponed multiple times due to the COVID-19 pandemic.
 The tournament was eventually scheduled to take place in 2023, in South Africa.
 As a Full Member of the ICC, Bangladesh qualified automatically for the tournament.

 Bangladesh announced their 15-player squad for the tournament in December 2022.
 The side reached the Super Six stage, in which they finished third in their group.

 Squad

-The table below lists all the players who have been selected in recent squads for Bangladesh under-19s.
-Currently, this only includes the squad for the 2023 ICC Under-19 Women's T20 World Cup.
+The table below lists all the players who have been selected for 2024 ACC Under-19 Women's T20 Asia Cup.